 The online registration period for the DV Program typically runs between October 1 and November 3 each year.
-The sign-up period for the DV-2021 green card lottery will likely begin on October 2, 2019.
+The sign-up period for the DV-2022 green card lottery will likely begin in October 2020.
 The U.S. Department of State has not yet released registration information regarding this year’s lottery.

-You should register as early as possible once it opens, because quantity of visas for each country are limited.
+You should register as early as possible once it opens, because quantity of visas for each country is limited.

-Applications will accepted in October-November 2019, but results of lottery will be published in May2020 and visa processing and issuance will be only in 2021.
+Applications will accepted in October-November 2020, but results of lottery will be published in May 2021 and visa processing and issuance will be only in 2022.

 There is still no information from the U.S. State Department, but by law, a maximum of 55,000 Diversity Visas (DVs) are available each year.
 Typically around 110,000 individuals will be selected at first as the winners of the Lottery, and then about a half of them will not get the visa for some reason and eventually there will be around 55,000 visas issued.

 The number of visas that are issued to natives of each country depends on the regional limits established, how many entrants come from each country, and how many of the selected entrants are found eligible for the visa.
 No more than 7% of the total visas available can go to natives of any single country.